HiSET Math Study Guide: Algebraic Concepts Part 2

 Key Features of Graphs and Tables

-Graphs and tables provide visual and numerical representations of functions.
+Graphs and tables provide visual representations of functions.
 When analyzing them, focus on the following key features:

-• Increasing/Decreasing Intervals: Identify where the function’s values are rising or falling as xx x increases.
+- Increasing/decreasing intervals: Identifying where the function’s values are rising or falling as $x$ increases.

 Interpreting Function Notation in Context

 Function notation is often used to describe real-world relationships.
-Suppose $C(t)$ represents the cost of renting a car for $t$ hours.
-If given $C(5) = 40$, this means the cost of renting the car for 5 hours is \$40.
+Suppose $D(t)$ represents the earnings for working $t$ hours.
+If given $D(5) = 200$, this means the dollars earned for $5$ hours of work is $\$200$.

 Writing a Function from a Relationship

-This equation shows $C(t)$, the total cost, depends on tt t, the number of rental hours.
+This equation shows $C(t)$, the total cost, depends on $t$, the number of rental hours.

 Hint